-These immersive, ans social fundraising events are often multi-day experiences that bring together excitement, engagement, community, action, and a big funds.
+These immersive, and social fundraising events are often multi-day experiences that bring together excitement, engagement, community, action, and big funds.

 Although they’re one of the most innovative and successful types of nonprofit fundraising events, dance marathons require detailed planning to ensure success.